Scientists Get Down And Dirty With DNA To Track Wild Pigs

 Biologist Morgan Wehtje points to a boar who's asking her to scratch his bristled back.
 At 280 pounds, he weighs about as much as an NFL tight end.
 "His name is Makunakane, which means 'Big Papa' in Hawaiian," says Wehtje.
 The smaller pigs, like a female named Bobbie Socks, weigh about 150 pounds.
 They're dense and compact, says Wehtje, "which is why if they were to run at you they'd take you out."

 Wehtje and her colleagues study the biology and behavior of these pigs, which were raised in captivity.
 They're playing in the snow and scoping out the fence with their wet snouts.
-But their wild, much less cuddly counterparts are destroying the landscape in most U.S. states — producing an estimated $1.5 billion in damage per year.
+But their wild, much less cuddly counterparts are destroying the landscape in most U.S. states — inflicting an estimated $1.5 billion in damage per year.

 These animals will eat anything, from rows of corn to sea turtle eggs, to baby deer and goats.